TareqNewazShahriar/node-api-starter-with-hapijs-cosmosdb/README.md

 Note about getting rid of semicolon (;): Javascript has this ability.
 Without an extra syntax, code will be cleaner (think about the cleanness of Python code).
 Only use it, where it is necessary; unless we can start to omit it from now.

+## Azure Cosmos DB Concepts
+* Hierarchy: db-account > db > container1, container2, ... containerN
+* Containers are the name of collection of documents, like tables.
+* When there's more than one container, a partiion key must be assigned.
+Which will then use to distribute data across multiple partiions (servers?).
+A Partition key is a property name of that container/document, like id, country, city etc. Partition key can be nested, like "/country/city".
+* A container must be assigned minimum of 400 RU/s.

 ## Notes
 ### To run a npm package command directly from command.
 For example
   ```